TAC ART RAFFLE

 THE RAFFLE WILL RUN FROM NOV 15th 2020 - JAN 15TH 2020.

-You can purchase raffle tickets at out gallery at Regency Square Mall or online below.
+You can purchase raffle tickets at out gallery at Regency Square Mall or online.
 You will receive a raffle stub when you purchase at our gallery.
 When you purchase a raffle ticket online, you will be emailed a ticket number.
-The ticket will be placed in our raffle barrel.
+The ticket will be placed in our raffle box.
 During our next exhibition reception, "Unity & Equity" on January 16th, 2021 we will have a drawing for the winners at 5pm and it will be shown live on our Facebook page.
 We will have your number registered with your name and contact information.
 Make sure to fill out and submit the form then purchase your raffle ticket.

 All proceeds will help the Art Center Cooperative, Inc continue to kindle, support and celebrate the artistic, cultural, and creative spirit of its community with a focus on accessibility.
 TAC labors to facilitate the growth, visibility and professional success of our member artists by providing affordable and well publicized venues for art creation and exhibition.
 Please visit us at our Regency Square Mall Art Gallery location in Jacksonville and find out what an Artist run Cooperative looks like!
 Your participation in this raffle will help us continue our mission.